duongngyn0510/continuous-deployment-to-gke-cluster/README.md

 ## 4. Continous deployment to GKE using Jenkins pipeline

-Jenkins is deployed on Google Compute Engine (create Google Compute instance using [ansible](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html)) with a machine type is **n1-standard-2**.
+Jenkins is deployed on Google Compute Engine using [Ansible](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html) with a machine type is **n1-standard-2**.

 ### 4.1.
 Spin up your instance
 Create your [service account](https://console.cloud.google.com/), and select [Compute Admin](https://cloud.google.com/compute/docs/access/iam#compute.admin) role (Full control of all Compute Engine resources) for your service account.